Drupal 7 was launched in 2011.

 The D7upgrade.org is committed to helping each Drupal 7 website owner as they evaluate their migration options.
 Please take us up.

-Choosing Drupal 9 is going to be one of the best decisions one can take as a technology leader.
+Choosing Drupal 9 will be one of the best decisions for a technology leader.
 Drupal 9 was released in June 2020.
 It is the first major release after the Drupal community switched to the semantic versioning model.
-It is a successful proof of the concept for Drupal site owners and maintainers that new major versions are no longer a headache.
+It is a successful proof for Drupal site owners and maintainers that new major versions are no longer a headache.

 The expected release date for Drupal 10 is 14th December 2022.
 The new features include